 Bain states that the companies they studied were able to save the equivalent of 200 jobs by cutting meetings by 30 minutes.
 Large companies such as Seagate Technology and Boeing force executives to account for the bureaucracy explaining the policies they set including meetings and memos.

-Whether it’s less frequent meetings, implementing an automated expense management process, or calling once instead of emailing many times - you should always be striving to de-clutter and streamline your organization’s operational efficiency.
+Whether it’s less frequent meetings, implementing expense report software, or calling once instead of emailing many times - you should always be striving to de-clutter and streamline your organization’s operational efficiency.

 We love you guys!
 Everything is going great.